Spring 2022 Remote Learning Series

 - Get an overview of different toolboxes in the sector to help their future community-driven philanthropy efforts, including Fund for Shared Insight Listening & Feedback Funder Action Menu, NCRP Power Moves, and the Trust-Based Philanthropy Project.

 - Lean into current diagnoses, analyses and interpretations of our roles and the sector of philanthropy; and envision a future of community-driven integration and systems change.

 The series is highly interactive and active participation is required to gain the most from this course.

 Learn more about Remote Learning at GEO here.

-In this informational webinar, you will have the chance to hear from our program facilitators and learn about what to expect when applying for this series.
-This recording includes both content sharing and a Q/A session with our GEO community members.
-Please click here to access the recording.
+During this informational webinar, attendees had the chance to hear from our program facilitators and learn about what to expect when applying for this series.
+The session included content sharing and a Q/A session with attendees.
+Watch the recording here.